Flokkq/sqlxo/README.md

 ### RESTful queries

-The `WebQuery` derive macro in combination with the `#[bind]` attribute generates all querying variants and sort fields with mapping for your model.
+The `WebQuery` derive macro in combination with the `#[bind]` attribute generates all querying variants and sort fields with mapping for your model. `sqlxo` ensures that only operations and queries the domain supports are serialized and sent to the db.

 <details>
     <summary>Click to expand</summary>